ovidiumihaibelciug/multistep-form-generate/README.md

-## Job Test
+# Job Test

-I took this challenge a step further so, I made a multi-step form generated based on a given schema.
+I took this challenge a step further so I made a multi-step form generated based on a given schema.

 Firstly it takes a steps array which contains the schema